 Deforestation is one of the major issues with cacao.
 It is not enough to have "organic" cacao as this label only certifies that the cacao doesn't contain any pesticides.
 This is important!
 But we need to go a step further and look for companies who actively seek to shade-grown cacao in agroforestry systems and that do not incrust themselves in National Parks

 Art in the packaging

-While art and chocolate may seem an unexpected pairing, both require curiosity, ingenuity, tenacity and craft.
-We believe in full, extraordinary lives that extend beyond a traditional art career and enjoy the collaboration between our studios and kitchen.
+While art and chocolate may seem an unexpected pairing, both require curiosity, ingenuity, tenacity, and craft.
+We believe in full, extraordinary lives that extend beyond a traditional art career and enjoy the collaboration between our studios and the kitchen.

 Creating a bar that remains cool on display and yet melts in your mouth is a mix of science and art.
 First, the cocoa beans are roasted.
 The slow heat releases a dark sweet smell and the shells are removed.
 The nibs, the inside of the beans, are then ground into a dark brown paste known as cocoa liquor.
 Some of this liquor is pressed to extract cocoa butter.

 The final chocolate mix which contains cocoa liquor, sugar (milk), and cacao butter, is blended to a consistency where the particles of cocoa and sugar are too small for the tongue to detect.
 It is then repeatedly warmed and cooled.
 The finished bar should meld just under body temperature.
 Finally, it is molded into a bar, wrapped and packed for sale